Yoko11111111/Junkcode-generator-Python/README.md

 # Junkcode-generator-Python
-An simple Junkcode Generator written in Python
+An simple useless Junkcode Generator written in Python